xiaoxu193/PyTeaser/README.md

 PyTeaser
 ========

-PyTeaser is based on the original [TextTeaser](https://github.com/MojoJolo/textteaser) project written in Scala by Mojojolo.
-It's completely re-written in Python.

-The aim of PyTeaser is to take any news article and extract a brief summary from it.
+PyTeaser takes any news article and extract a brief summary from it.
+It's based on the original [Scala](https://github.com/MojoJolo/textteaser) project written.

-It does so by ranking sentences in a news article according to how relevant they are to the entire text.
+Summaries are created by ranking sentences in a news article according to how relevant they are to the entire text.
 The top 5 sentences are used to form a "summary".
 Each sentence is ranked by using four criteria:

 - Relevance to the title
 - Relevance to keywords in the article